jakub opršal

 about

 My work lies at the interface of mathematics and computer science.
-I study constraint satisfaction problems and their approximation and promise variants using universal algebra, homotopy theory, combinatorics, and logic.
+I study the computational complexity of constraint satisfaction problems and their approximation and promise variants using universal algebra, homotopy theory, category theory, and logic.

 Local consistency as a reduction between constraint satisfaction problems